 Cancervive provides fundraising and support for local cancer survivorship programs.
 The main benefactor is Wellspring Calgary - a local community support centre for cancer patients and their families, which opened its new facility in June 2009.
-We have also supported Wellspring Centres in Edmonton and Toronto in the past few years.
+We are also supporting Wellspring Edmonton this year.

-The Warrior Program is supported by the Cancervive Peloton Project by flying Cancer Warriors – those currently in their battle – to San Francisco, California to participate in the Canary Challenge event.
-The purpose for this is to give the Warriors a reprieve from their treatment and, at the same time, deliver some hope and inspiration.
+The Warrior Program is a very important part of Cancervive.
+The purpose for this program is to give the Warriors a reprieve from their treatment and, at the same time, deliver some hope and inspiration.
 A reinforced mind is the most powerful tool in the battle against cancer.

 Support for Cancervive is through sponsorship, donations and participation in our fundraising events including:

 * Annual Fundraising Party - Saturday April 30, 2016

 * Braveheart Golf Tournament – Monday September 26, 2016

 We also provide assistance for individuals who want to organize and run their own individual third party fundraising events.

 This is the third year that the ride will take place in Alberta for the entire event and it will happen from September 7-11, 2016.
 Our ride will start in Calgary and also finish in Calgary at Wellspring Calgary's Carma House.
 It is a 5-day bike event, making stops in High River, Pincher Creek, Lethbridge and Brooks.
 The final day includes a shorter ride from Chestermere to Calgary.